What is progressive rendering?

 Prioritizing visible content (or above-the-fold rendering)

-Include only the minimum CSS/content/scripts necessary for the amount of page that would be rendered in the users browser first to display as quickly as possible, you can then use deferred scripts or listen for the DOMContentLoaded
+Include only the minimum CSS, content, and scripts necessary to display the portion of the page visible in the user's browser as quickly as possible.
+You can then use deferred scripts or listen for the DOMContentLoaded/load event to load in other resources and content.

 Async HTML fragments